github-anis-snoussi/Library-Management-System/README.md

 ![](demo.gif)

 ## Is this app good to use ?
-with no controls over input, extremely stupid database management and very very VERY serious security vulnerabilities => all of that and many more makes this app not even remotely close to be called usable !!!!!!
+this app has
+ - no controls over input
+ - poor database management
+ - some serious security vulnerabilities so NO, this app is not good to use, but only to be taken as an example.

 ## Why  did I make it then
 Good question ! very good question indeed ! <br />